Hook (diacritic): Letters with hook

-It could be argued that the hook was used to derive the letter J from the letter I, or the letter Eng (ŋ) from the letter N. However, these letters are usually not identified as being formed with the hook.
+It could be argued that the hook was used to derive the letter ⟨J⟩ from the letter ⟨I⟩, or the letter Eng ⟨ŋ⟩ from the letter ⟨N⟩.
+However, these letters are usually not identified as being formed with the hook.

 Most letters with hook are used in the International Phonetic Alphabet, and many languages use them (along with capitals) representing the same sounds.

 The hook often attaches to the top part of the letter, curling to the left or to the right, finishing the ascender if present.
 It may then be referred to as a crook, in some languages like French more commonly than in English that is less successful in mitigating the semantic overload of the hook term.

 If the hook attaches to the bottom part of the letter, it is often called a palatal hook if it curls to the left, or a retroflex hook if it curls to the right.

-The letter ɿ with right hook does not necessarily mean retroflex (this is not true for ʅ).
+The retroflex hook occurs on alveolar and post-alveolar IPA letters; it also occurs on vowel letters, which currently indicates the effect of a retroflex consonant on the vowel, but formally was an option for writing rhotic vowels.

+Note that the "fishhook r", ɾ, is shaped like a fishhook.
+It does not have a hook diacritic despite its misleading Unicode name "R with fishhook".